gopher-snakes-2013/phase-2-guide/readme.md

 ## A Day In The Life

 ### Mornings
-On weekdays we meet in the meadow for search inside yourself at 9AM.
+On weekdays we meet in the meadow for [emotional intellienge training](#emotional-intelligence) at 9AM.

 After search inside yourself, boots: